jahnavvivi/BrainWave/README.md

-# 💬 AI Chat Frontend Application
+# 💬 BrainWave Frontend Application

 This is a **frontend-only React-based application** that simulates a modern, responsive AI chatting interface.
 It provides an engaging UI for users to interact with an AI assistant in a chat-like environment.
 The UI is built with performance and accessibility in mind, using React and Tailwind CSS.